Foundation / Corporation

 The Marion I. and Henry J. Knott Foundation

-Grants averaging $45,000 to Maryland organizations for programs and projects that serve the residents living within the Archdiocese of Baltimore.
-Letters of inquiry are due February 5, 2018.
-For the purposes of these grants, the service area includes Baltimore City and the following Counties: Allegany, Anne Arundel, Baltimore, Carroll, Frederick, Garrett, Harford, Howard, and Washington.
+Grants averaging $45,000 to Maryland organizations in eligible counties for programs and projects that serve the residents living within the Archdiocese of Baltimore.
+Letters of inquiry are required prior to submitting a full proposal.

 Funding will be provided for proposals that focus on the following five areas: